18F/18f.gsa.gov/pages/how-we-work.md

 - Conduct user research and discovery
 - Develop the procurement package and any necessary justification materials
 - Conduct a three-day acquisition workshop to draft a solicitation
-- Conduct market research, help identify qualified contractors, support Q&A, serve as advisors to the evaluation panel, and support the contractor kick-off meeting.
+- Assist with market research, help identify qualified contractors, support Q&A, serve as advisors to the evaluation panel, and support the contractor kick-off meeting.
 - De-risk the procurement through prototyping
 - Support the contractor kick-off meeting